 The MuLab zip packages below contain all of MuLab.

-For the differences between MuLab Free, XT and UL, click here.
+For the differences between MuLab Free and MuLab UL, click here.

-Note that when you exceed the limits of MuLab Free/XT, then from time to time you'll hear a soft noise.
+When you cross the limits of MuLab Free, you'll regularly hear a soft noise.

-MuLab XT/UL User Keys can be purchased in the MuTools Shop.
+MuLab UL user keys can be purchased in the MuTools Shop.

 If you're not sure whether to take the 32 bit or 64 bit version, take the 32 bit version as that one will also work on 64 bit systems.